11 May What Is a Rebrand?

 More often than not, we’ll experience the feeling that something is lacking in our lives and due to that we’ll change something.
 Be it something simple like a new haircut or actually going along to that class we said we might try out, or something a little bolder like having to say yes to everything for a day.
 Essentially, we rebrand ourselves – and without getting too deep – we rebrand our life.
 This may be due to changing trends or just the fact that you feel more confident in yourself and that’s no different in business.

-The simple definition of a rebrand is giving your existing product/organisation a whole new look.* This may include, but isn’t limited to, changing the brand name, the logo, any packaging and visuals, the way you answer the phone and any other touch point of your brand so to revitalise your organisation and make it relevant.
+The simple definition of a rebrand is giving your existing product/organisation a whole new look and feel.* This may include, but isn’t limited to, changing the brand name, corporate identity, product packaging, imagery and various other touch points of your brand so to revitalise the perception of your brand and keep it relevant.

 Did you know it’s our 20th anniversary this year?
-If that’s not a valid excuse for a company rebrand, we’re not sure what is.
+If that’s not a valid excuse for a refresh of the companies brand, we’re not sure what is.

-As the reveal to the new website draws near (this is just a snippet) have you thought about rebranding your website?
+As the reveal to the new website draws near have you thought about rebranding your website?
 Take a look at Dan’s blog to find out when it’s the best time to rebrand your website.